Bushfire Management Overlay

 For properties in an area with the potential to be affected by extreme bushfires, it is strongly recommended that owners have a bushfire survival plan in place, obtain advice on appropriate building insurance, and prepare their home and property to manage bushfire risk.

-For more information on the update, to understand how the planning controls apply to other parts of our community, and to understand how to best protect your property for bushfire, please visit the Victorian Government Bushfire Management Overly website or contact Council on 5624 2411 for an information pack.
+For more information on the update, to understand how the planning controls apply to other parts of our community, and to understand how to best protect your property for bushfire, please visit the Victorian Government's Planning for Bushfire Protection website or contact Council on 5624 2411 for an information pack.